The Best DLC for Cities: Skylines

 Functionally, the new areas let a city really double down on tourism or become a nightlife capital.
 Visually, they give the game a gritty edge that it otherwise lacks.
 Seedy waterfront towns full of bars can contrast with clean, family friendly beach resorts.

 Cycling makes a major contribution to traffic flow and efficient cities.
 By greatly extending the distance a resident can travel without resorting to driving opens up lots of creative ways to manage movement around the city.
 Bike highways can drastically improve traffic management and are cheap and simple to set up.
+What holds the expansion back is a lack of depth and micromanagement.
+The new areas can’t level up which doesn’t incentivise good city service provision.
+That said, they are brilliant for diversity and variety and make cities feel much more alive.

 Read my After Dark review.

-Buy After Dark: Humble BundleFanatical.
+Buy After Dark: Humble Bundle.

 Snowfall